Automattic/Edit-Flow/readme.txt

 **Hiding comments from front-end**

-*UPDATE (2010-02-11):* You no longer have to worry about hiding editorial comments if Edit Flow is ever disabled.
+*Update (2010-02-11):* You no longer have to worry about hiding editorial comments if Edit Flow is ever disabled.
 Edit Flow will automatically show (in the admin) and hide (in the front-end) editorial comments on activation/deactivation.

 **Threaded Commenting**